Professional Development: Making a Difference for Diverse Students

 Quality Teaching, Improved Achievement

 There is a direct relationship between professional development and student achievement.
-In a study by the REL Southewest At Edvance Research, verified the link between professional development activities and student achievement (2007).
+A study by the REL Southwest At Edvance Research verified the link between professional development activities and student achievement (2007).
 At the same time, in another study by the University of California, Davis, confirmed that over 40% of teachers of ELLs had “little or no professional development in the past five years to help them teach those students”.

 TKL’s courses are designed to transform teacher practice through a virtual classroom and a virtual community of ELL teachers, coaches, and administrators with real evidence of teacher and student enhancing strategies.
 TKL’s learning platform provides teachers real-time opportunities for collaboration and communication with peers during which reflection on effective and ineffective practices can be shared and reviewed alongside our instructional coaches.
 Only when teachers are given ELL-focused professional development, will they make a difference to their students.
 TKL’s online courses would give Ms. Landon and her peers the right tools and support to make a difference in their diverse classrooms.